Skip to main content

 Is my data secure with Behest?

 Yes.
 API keys are hashed with Argon2id, JWTs use RS256 signing, and tenant isolation ensures one customer's data is never accessible to another.
-PII Shield can scrub sensitive data before it reaches the LLM, and kill switches provide instant emergency shutdown at global, tenant, or project level.
 Enterprise customers can self-host Behest in their own cloud infrastructure so data never leaves their environment.

 How does Behest handle rate limiting?